 Who do you work with?

 Since I really love helping and educating people, I work with people from all different walks of life.
 I work with a lot of people in the medical and dental fields (Doctors, Nurses, Dentists, and professions that relate to such things).
-I also many business owners as clients.
+I also have many business owners as clients.

 What makes you and your business unique compared to your competitors?